G. W. Pierce: Family

 G. W. Pierce was the middle son of three.
 He shared his name with his father, but there seems to have been no use of the traditional Sr. and Jr. appendages.
 In 1904, he married Florence Goodwin of Saxonville, Massachusetts.
 Though they produced no offspring, they enjoyed some family life with Cornelia and Walter Cannon, a Harvard Medical School physiologist, who drew the Pierces to Franklin, New Hampshire.
 For example, Cornelia introduced George to portrait, landscape, and abstract painting.
 This medium became a strong method of expression for him.
 Walter and Cornelia’s grandson, Walter Pierce Burgess (born January 08, 1936) would be named after him, going by the name Pierce for his entire life.
 After Florence died in 1945, Pierce found a second companionship with Helen Russell of Sanbornton, New Hampshire.
 His first sign of faltering health came with a minor stroke in 1945, but he carried on until a series of major strokes killed him about a decade later.
 He died on August 25, 1956.

-Pierce apparently was not related to the award-winning electronics engineer John R. Pierce.